edwiljonas/angular16/README.md

 # App Directory
 <blockquote style="font-size: 20px;">
-  I created the Design, HTML, CSS and all the angular functionality for the app.
-Approx (15+ hours)
+  Pleaase read http://knackthemes.com/angular/#!/info for more on what was done on the app.
 </blockquote>
 <h2>Introduction</h2>
 <p>For my 2nd attempt using angular 1.6.6 IO found that creating the app as I did and as requested toke a little longer, however, I enjoyed it and cant wait to learn more.  </p>